sign-language-processing/sign-language-processing.github.io/src/index.md

 The second, an unsupervised method, leveraging the fact that the 2D poses are merely a projection of an unknown 3D pose, and train a model to estimate the 3D pose and back-project to the input 2D poses.
 This back-projection is a deterministic process, and as such, it applies constraints on the 3D pose encoder.
+@pose:zelinka2020neural follows a similar process, and adds a constraint for bones to stay of a fixed length between frames.

 @pose:panteleris2018using suggests converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain,